fact-sealevel/bamber19-icesheets/README.md

 ## Example

 This application can run on emissions-projected climate data.
-For example, you can use the output `climate.nc` file from the [fair model container](https://github.com/fact-sealevel/fair-temperature).
+For example, you can use the output `climate.nc` file from the [FAIR model container](https://github.com/fact-sealevel/fair-temperature).
 Additional input data is located in this repository.

 ### Setup